 What Will You Study

-You will benefit from our strong links to Chambers, Law firms and Institutes from across the UK, including magic circle firms from London.
-We host a judicial lecture series, alumni visits and lectures, and a Law Fair, which is your chance to meet lawyers (including trainees, associates and partners) and members of their recruitment teams.
-The Richardson Institute for peace and conflict research offers a wide variety of research projects, providing you with the opportunity to work alongside external clients such as the Ministry of Defence and Radicalisation Research.
-All of this helps you to make professional connections and get a head start on your chosen career.
+We have strong links to Chambers, Law firms and related professions from across the UK, including magic circle firms from London.
+We usually host a judicial lecture series, alumni visits and lectures, and a Law Fair, which is typically attended by lawyers (including trainees, associates and partners) and members of their recruitment teams.
+All of this should help you to make professional connections, learn more about their firms, and get a head start on your career in Law.

-Our student-run Law Society provides you with a wide range of extracurricular activities including mooting and negotiation competitions (judged by barristers and members of the judiciary), a Law Ball, sporting fixtures, and a careers dinner.
-Each event is designed to help you build your peer and potential employer networks.
+Our student-run Law Society usually organises a wide range of extracurricular activities including mooting and negotiation competitions (typically judged by barristers and members of the judiciary).
+In recent years they have organised a Law Ball, sporting fixtures, and a careers dinner.
+Each event is designed to help you build your peer and employer networks.

-Practical experience is integral to this degree and you can take part in initiatives such as our newly-launched Law Clinic which gives you real-world experience providing free legal advice to members of the local community.
-Our Miscarriages of Justice Project gives you the chance to work on real criminal cases alongside practising lawyers as they support prisoners who maintain their innocence and have exhausted their appeal rights.
-Through the Street Law project you can gain experience in schools and organisations, advising and supporting them on specific areas of law.
+Practical experience is important in this degree, with a range of opportunities available.
+You may be able to take part in our Law Clinic which provides real-world experience of giving free legal advice to members of the local community.
+Our Miscarriages of Justice Project gives the chance to work on real criminal cases alongside practising lawyers as they support prisoners who maintain their innocence and have exhausted their appeal rights.
+The Street Law project provides experience in schools and organisations, advising and supporting them on specific areas of law.

 We offer a wide range of diverse opportunities and try to ensure that all students can access the opportunities that interest them, however please note that places are limited on some schemes and modules.

 80% of the Law School’s research was rated as internationally excellent or world leading in the most recent Research Excellence Framework (2014), while the Department of Politics, Philosophy and Religion was ranked first in the UK for the impact of its research.